Several teachers have asked where to get music for the upcoming competition:

 - Sampler is just that, a sample of many types of music.
 It is mainly for students in grade 4 and above, sometimes much above.
 It has three Rhapsodies, including the College Competition Piece, three Nocturnes, three Scherzos,”Infusion“, “Andantino“, and “March of the Sharpened Pencils with Erasers“.

 - For very advanced students, who are likely college bound, there is “The Complete Rhapsodies.”
 The folio includes all eleven rhapsodies.
-The number 11 will be this year’s (2020) college competition piece.
-It has been recorded by Dr. SungEun Park and is available at I tunes, CD Baby, and Amazon.
+The number 11 was the 2020 college competition piece.
+It has been recorded by Dr. SungEun Park and is available at iTunes, CD Baby, and Amazon.

 - For extremely advanced students there is “Selected Sonatas.”
 Any movement from Sonata No. 17 would be appropriate.
 I also love the adagio from Sonata No. 5.
 But these are very difficult pieces.